-1. What is your general impression of level of professionalism, community s programs? • • .
-2. Have you been approached by East Smoke Alarm Program, and if so how = aff in relation on to their 3.
-How important are the following st atements to you: 1 Extremely important Very important Important Not very important Not important at all How quickly the Fire Department gets to me if I have an emergency Whether the Fire Department will visit my home to give me safety advice and/or fit smoke alarms How much the Fire services costs me as a tax payer How well the Fire Department works with other agencies to provide wider community safety services
+1. What is your general impression of the East Gwillimbury Emergency Services in relation to its level of professionalism, community safety, education and Fire prevention awareness programs?

+2. Have you been approached by East Gwillimbury Emergency Services staff in relation to their Smoke Alarm Program, and if so how did you find this interaction?

+3. How important are the following statements to you:

+Extremely important Very important Important Not very important Not important at all How quickly the Fire Department gets to me if I have an emergency Whether the Fire Department will visit my home to give me safety advice and/or fit smoke alarms How much the Fire services costs me as a tax payer